From Peace of Mind to PTSD Relief – How Yoga Works with Psychology to Improve Life off the Mat

 For PTSD sufferers, yoga can help restore a sense of control and ownership over their bodies, often disrupted due to trauma.
 By focusing on breath control and mindful movement, individuals can reconnect with their bodies, learn to observe their physiological responses without judgment and promote relaxation.

-Meanwhile, the Shift Protocol offers a therapeutic approach targeting the Limiting Beliefs often found in PTSD sufferers.
+Meanwhile, the Shift Program offers a therapeutic approach targeting the Limiting Beliefs often found in PTSD sufferers.
 These may include thoughts like “I am not safe” or “The world is a dangerous place.”
 These beliefs can maintain a state of constant fear and anxiety, intensifying PTSD symptoms.
-The Shift Protocol uses a process called Reconditioning via Exposure & Integration (REI), or Reprocessing, to challenge and change these beliefs.
+The Shift Program uses a process called Reconditioning via Exposure & Integration (REI), or Reconditioning, to challenge and change these beliefs.

 The first step, identification, involves recognizing these Limiting Beliefs.